-FIS spends $35B on Worldpay as digital payments surge
+From dollars to bytes: Digital payment tech companies merge

 - 'Everybody feels it': Boeing workers react to second 737 crash

-With Worldpay’s debt included, the companies on Monday put the deal’s value at $43 billion.
+A number of established players have consolidated recently in order to adapt, particularly in light of increased competition.
+In a similar move, Fiserv announced in January that it was buying First Data in a $22 billion all-stock deal.
+That created a giant in the payment and financial technology sector at the time, but Dolev said Worldpay represents a much more notable purchase, given its size and reach.

+“Scale matters in our rapidly changing industry,” said Gary Norcross, chairman and CEO at FIS.
+“Upon closing later this year, our two powerhouse organizations will combine forces to offer a customer-driven combination of scale, global presence and the industry’s broadest range of global financial solutions.”

 Worldpay Inc. shareholders will receive 0.9287 FIS shares and $11.00 in cash for each Worldpay share they own.
 FIS shareholders will own about 53 percent of the combined company, which will keep the name Fidelity National Information Services Inc. Worldpay shareholders will own approximately 47 percent.

+Worldpay was originally a British company that was acquired less than two years ago by Vantiv, based in Cincinnati.
+Vantiv then took on the Worldpay name.

 The combined company will be based in Jacksonville, Florida, where FIS is headquartered.
-Gary Norcross will continue as FIS president, CEO and chairman.
+Norcross will continue as CEO and chairman.
 Worldpay executive chairman and CEO Charles Drucker will become executive vice chairman.

+With Worldpay’s debt included, the companies put the deal’s value at $43 billion.
+They expect organic revenue growth of between 6 percent and 9 percent through 2021.
 The deal, with regulatory and shareholder approval, would likely close in the second half of the year.

-Shares of Worldpay Inc. jumped more than 8 percent before the opening bell Monday.
-Shares of Fidelity fell about 4 percent.
+Shares of Worldpay jumped nearly 10 percent to $108.51 Monday.
+Shares of Fidelity edged down 76 cents to close at $108.12, as the broader market ended trading higher.